mhatzl/evident-wiki/5-Requirements/5-REQ-event/5-REQ-event.origin.md

 As a user, I want to know the crate, module, and line number the event was set at, because this enables more filter options.

+## Implementation Details

-**Implementation Details:** Macros must be used to get the event origin directly without user interaction.
+Macros must be used to get the event origin directly without user interaction.

 ## event.origin.test.basic: Origin of set event points to `set_event!()` call